egranum/rockpaperscissors/PSEUDO.md

     If rock and scissors, rock wins
     if paper and scissors, scissors win
     If choices are the same, it's a tie

+playerSelection should reflect which button is pressed

+eventListener for buttons div
+register which button is pressed make pressed button playerSelection

+buttons querySelector
+addEventlistener on click for buttons
+    check which button
+    button = playerSelection
+    run playRound with button as playerSelection